defsub/cddb/README.md

-CDDB server that uses MusicBrainz to lookup CD data.
+cdmbz is a service written in Go that supports simple CDDB queries and uses MusicBrainz as the database.

-This is a quick hack to keep CD rippers alive now that freedb has been shudown.
+This is a quick hack to keep CD rippers alive now that freedb has been shutdown.
+This has been tested with Asunder on Linux.